cmu-phil/r-tetrad/README.md

 * Open RStudio.
 * From the File menu, select "New Project".
 * Click "Existing Directory".
-* Click Browse and browse to the "rstudio" directory in the repository you just cloned.
+* Click Browse and browse to the director for the repository you just cloned.
 Click "Open" and click "Create Project".
 * In the lower right-hand corner of RStudio, in the Files tab, click "main.R".
 * Click in the upper left-hand panel and type control-A to select all contents.
 * Click "Run".